marekceglowski/KijijiPriceNotifier-Pushbullet/README.md

 When running it you must specify a search term for Kijiji and a maximum price.
 The application will then watch for new listings that are less than the price specfied.

 You will receive notifications on Pushbullet.
+The original application this was forked from used Telegram.

 ## How to use

 ### Parameters

 - **--url/SEARCH_URL**: The search of Kijiji to scrape.
-- **--token/PUSHBULLET_TOKEN**: Telegram bot token.
+- **--token/PUSHBULLET_TOKEN**: Pushbullet token.
 - **--max/MAX_PRICE**: Maximum price to look at.

 (Note: --url is a script argument, and SEARCH_URL is an environment variable).

 ### Docker

-The fastest way to get up and running is to use Docker.

-Run the following command, replacing the search term, Telegram token, Telegram chat ID, and maximum price with your own values.
+Run the following command, replacing the search term, Pushbullet token, and maximum price with your own values.

 ```shell
 docker run -d --name kijijinotifier -e SEARCH_URL='https://www.kijiji.ca/b-phone-tablet/ontario/phone/k0c132l9004?ad=offering' -e PUSHBULLET_TOKEN='AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw' -e MAX_PRICE='100' marekceglowski/KijijiPriceNotifier-Pushbullet:latest